Skip to content

 Token Normalization

 To prevent ambiguities in parsing, aliases are only supported for command names.
 However, there’s another way to modify user input that works on more types of tokens.
-You can set a tokenTransformer on the command’s context that will be called for each option and command name that is input.
+You can set transformToken on the command’s context, which will be called for each option and command name that’s input.
 This can be used to implement case-insensitive parsing, for example:

 class Hello : CliktCommand() {